mriehl/sublime_pybuilder/README.md

 Clone it in your sublime text `Packages/` directory.

 ## Usage
-The command "EasyPyb : Run PyBuilder" will be made available to you through the command palette.
+The command `EasyPyb : Run PyBuilder` will be made available to you through the command palette.
 Activating it will run PyBuilder on your project.

 ## Configuration
 EasyPyb expects two project settings to be present: